erichegt/askbot-devel/askbot/doc/source/mathjax.rst

     Alias /mathjax/ /filesystem/path/to/mathjax/

-Finally, enable MathJax in Askbot: "settings" -> "Optional components", check "Enable MathJax" and enter url `http://example.com/mathjax` (link "settings" is available to site administrators in the upper right corner of the forum pages).
+Finally, enable MathJax in Askbot: "settings" -> "Markup formatting", check "Enable MathJax" and enter url `http://example.com/mathjax` (link "settings" is available to site administrators in the upper right corner of the forum pages).

 .. note::